 Established by Jesse H. and Mary Gibbs Jones in 1937, Houston Endowment advances equity of opportunity for the people of greater Houston and enhances the vibrancy of our region.
-The Foundation is committed to helping foster the creation of high-quality out-of-school time opportunities for all Houston-area children through the Out 2 Learn Network.
+The Foundation is committed to helping foster the creation of high-quality out-of-school time opportunities for all Houston-area children through Out 2 Learn.

-Houston Endowment plays an active role in the network, including via the Access Working Group, which makes funding decisions to support out-of-school time opportunities in underserved areas.
+Houston Endowment plays an active role in the network, including via the Access Workgroup, which makes funding decisions to support out-of-school time opportunities in underserved areas.
 The Foundation has also worked to identify and secure additional public and private funding.
-The Houston Endowment is proud to be a founding partner of the Out 2 Learn network.
+The Houston Endowment is proud to be a founding partner Out 2 Learn.
 Learn more about the Foundation here.

 United Way of Greater Houston creates the opportunity for every person in our community to thrive by leading, serving, influencing, and convening the nonprofit social services sector to deliver quality services with exceptional outcomes.
 One of UWGH’s key areas of investment is academic success, as we know that students must be prepared to pursue postsecondary education pathways in order to successfully compete in the 21st century workforce and lead our community into the future.

 Out 2 Learn is UWGH’s newest cross-sectoral collaboration through which we seek to continue our support of Houston youth’s academic success.
 Within the Out 2 Learn partnership, UWGH serves as the lead agency that has full-time staff members dedicated to the various Out 2 Learn strategies.
 UWGH also leverages the power of the 2-1-1 Texas/United Way HELPLINE to offer Out 2 Learn resources to callers 24/7 in over 150 languages.
 UWGH has been a long time funder and supporter of out-of-school time, our commitment to Out 2 Learn is an integral part of that.
 Learn more about the United Way of Greater Houston here.